MapsterMapper/Mapster/README.md

 ```

 #####Passing runtime value <a name="RuntimeValue"></a>
-In some cases, you might would like to pass runtime values (for instance, current use).
+In some cases, you might would like to pass runtime values (ie, current user).
 On configuration, we can receive run-time value by `MapContext.Current.Parameters`.

 ```
 TypeAdapterConfig<Poco, Dto>.NewConfig()